syncfusion-content/maui-docs/MAUI/PDF-Viewer/Open-a-Document.md

 {% endhighlight %}
 {% endtabs %}

-## Check other options for opening a PDF document
+## Check other PDF opening options

 * Open a document from local storage
 * Open a document from URL